 Fibromyalgia Hair Loss

-While it is normal for everyone to lose a certain amount of hair each day, some with fibromyalgia lose more than the average person.
+While it is normal for everyone to lose a certain amount of hair each day, some with fibromyalgia may experience fibromyalgia hair loss.

 Everyone has a cycle of hair loss and regrowth.
 The anagen phase lasts for somewhere between two to six years, during this time the hair grows.
 Then during the telogen phase, lasting for about three months, the hair rests.
 At the end of the telogen phase, the hair falls out and is replaced by new hair.